rzkyif/rykz-spcm/docs/COMPATIBILITY.md

 ```

 ### Map
 Maps of other supported types to other supported types.
+Currently, types that can't be in maps are `list`, `map`, and `action`.

 Example `Setting`s :
 ```js